How To Choose The Sexiest Wing To Flatter Your Eyes

 Best Eyeliner: A very dramatic liner look works well with monolids.
 So, use a soft kohl pencil to outline your upper lid, then smudge the pencil upwards to create a slightly smoky eye.
 For a more classic look, apply eyeliner from the tear duct, extending the wing outwards at an upward angle.
 Adjust the width of your liner depending on your mood– we think the thicker the better!

-How To Apply Your Eyeliner Like A Pro
+How To Apply Eyeliner Like A Pro:

 - Find the right liner: We find using a thin, pen styled liner allows you to build up the width gradually and create a more even wing, our favorite is the Kat Von D Tattoo Liner.
 If your feline flick is often uneven, start with the outer corner of the wing and then work inwards towards your tear duct.
 Or, you could use the Quick Flick stamp for failsafe wings, simply adjust the angle of the stamp according to your ideal shape.
+If you’re a liner pro, the Huda Beauty Life Liner eyeliner will last 48 hours without smudging or budging, and it’s the blackest, mattest eyeliner we’ve ever tried!

 - Perfect the finishing touches: For a more defined wing, add a little highlighter underneath the flick, it’ll really make it pop.
 Also, don’t be afraid to use a cotton bud dipped in makeup remover to clean up any smudges.